-In 2011, I discovered, as LDS scholar Richard Bushman phrases it, that the dominant narrative of Mormonism isn’t true.
+In 2011, I discovered, as faithful LDS scholar Richard Bushman phrases it, that “the dominant narrative of Mormonism isn’t true.”
 I’d been a Mormon living in Utah Valley my whole life.
 I’d served a two-year mission, graduated from Brigham Young University, married in the temple, and had my first kid.
 Then one day, after reading a stack of books and articles about Mormonism, something clicked.
 Mormonism couldn’t adequately answer—and would never be able to answer—the questions I had about the religion.
 The dominant narrative wasn’t true.

 I no longer knew how to live.
 I’d relied on my religion for my ethical framework, and I was planning to rely on it to help me raise my kids.
 My wife, who had arrived at similar conclusions about Mormonism, shared these concerns.
 Without this framework, how would we get what we wanted: To be decent people who raise decent kids?

-So I searched for ground to stand on—something separate from the culture of consumerism that has saturated America, with its worship of wealth, cheap pleasure, and vapid celebrity.
+To answer this question, I searched for ground to stand on—something separate from the culture of consumerism that has saturated America, with its worship of wealth, cheap pleasure, and vapid celebrity.
 What I wanted was to be decent, and what I found, again and again, was that one helpful way to define what it means to be decent is to focus on three core ideals: truth, beauty, and goodness.

 Eventually, I published a book that illustrates how these ideals can transcend the divide between Mormons and former Mormons.
 Since then, however, I’ve realized that while talking about truth, beauty, and goodness is helpful, it opens as many questions as it answers, particularly when it comes to raising good kids.

 First, there’s a degree to which talking about truth, beauty, and goodness is barely better than saying just be kind.
 They’re fine ideals in theory, but they’re too vague.